btroncone/learn-rxjs/operators/combination/merge.md

 The **merge** operator accepts a variable number of observables, subscribing to each and emitting values as each emits.

+---
-> :bulb:  merge can be used as either a static or instance method!
+:bulb:  This operator can be used as either a static or instance method!

-> :bulb:  If order not throughput is a primary concern, try [concat](concat.md) instead!
+:bulb:  If order not throughput is a primary concern, try [concat](concat.md) instead!

+---

 ### Examples